awsiuk/weather_sensor/README.md

 * https://github.com/awsiuk/ENS160

 # Licence
 You may use this code in comercial and personal use without fee.
 You are free to modify it and create copy of it and make your own project.
-When modifying this code in your own project that is separat from this package on personal or comericial purpose just leave credit information in your code.
+When modifying this code in your own project that is separat from this package on personal or comericial purpose just leave credit information in your code for Lukasz Awsiukiewicz.